-Conservation Law Foundation (CLF) invites applicants for its Charlotte E. Ray Legal Fellowship.
+Conservation Law Foundation (CLF) invites applicants for its Charlotte E. Ray Legal Fellowships.
 CLF’s Charlotte E. Ray Legal Fellowship is a one-year fellowship that honors the memory of Charlotte E. Ray, a trailblazer and Howard University graduate who became the first African-American female lawyer in 1872.
 This position is ideal for third-year law students, judicial clerks, or recent law school graduates.
-Strong preference will be given to applicants in a racial or ethnic minority.
+Strong preference will be given to racially and ethnically diverse applicants.
 Candidates with a commitment to environmental advocacy or social justice are encouraged to apply.

-CLF has worked to protect New England’s environment for the benefit of all communities since 1966.
-CLF’s advocacy spans topics including climate change, environmental justice, clean oceans and water, healthy forests, and local food.
+CLF has worked to protect New England’s environment for the benefit of all people and future generations since 1966.
+CLF’s advocacy spans topics including climate change, environmental justice, clean oceans and water, healthy forests, and local food systems.

-The Charlotte E. Ray Legal Fellowship offers new or recently barred lawyers an opportunity to serve as a Staff Attorney at one of the country’s oldest and most respected non-profit environmental advocacy organizations.
-The initial term of this position is one year, with the possibility of a one-year extension, for a total of two years.
-The Legal Fellow will be located in our Boston headquarters, but will interact with attorneys across each of CLF’s five offices, including Providence, RI; Portland, ME; Concord, NH; and Montpelier, VT.
+The Charlotte E. Ray Legal Fellowship offers new or recently barred lawyers an opportunity to serve as an attorney at one of the country’s oldest and most respected non-profit environmental advocacy organizations.
+The term of this position is one year, with the possibility of consideration for becoming an associate advocate at the end of that year.
+One Legal Fellow will be located in our Boston headquarters and the other in one of CLF’s other offices in Montpelier, VT, Concord, NH, Portland, ME or Providence, RI.
+Both Legal Fellows will interact with attorneys across all of CLF’s offices and programs, with ultimate focus on one or two specific programs.

-Applicants must have excellent legal advocacy and writing skills, and be interested to build effective working relationships with community organizations and government agencies.
-The salary range is $40,000 – $50,000 based on experience, with full benefits.
+Applicants must have excellent legal advocacy and writing skills and be interested to build effective working relationships with community organizations and government agencies.
+The Fellowship provides a competitive salary with a cost of living adjustment for the Boston-based Fellow, with full benefits.

 For more information about the work of Conservation Law Foundation, visit www.clf.org.